Trading EUR/USD

 Drawbacks & Risks

-Despite a number of benefits to trading the EUR/USD pair, there also certain drawbacks:
+Despite several benefits to trading the EUR/USD pair, there are also certain drawbacks:

 - Volatility – The high levels of volatility within the EUR/USD can result in winning positions swiftly turning into losing ones.
 Often, no amount of historical data and 20-year charts can prepare you for the speed at which prices can swing.